Steven Benner’s Blog

 All Valve multiplayer games run off of the same base server software, Source Dedicated Server (SRCDS).
 They build a version for Windows, Linux and Mac so you can run it on whatever system you happen to have available.
 In my case I had Ubuntu 10.04 LTS, which is a great operating system for any server.

-This article will give you a walk though guide for installing and configuring srcds on Ubuntu.
+This article will give you a walk though guide for installing and configuring SRCDS on Ubuntu.
 I am writing specifically about TF2 here, but much of this information will apply to other Source games such as Counter Strike: Source, Left 4 Dead, and Half-Life 2: Deathmatch.

 Basic server information